 My approach.

-A lot of the work I do happens before anyone starts writing.
+A lot of useful communications work happens before anyone starts writing.

 Working out what really matters

 A good brief is hard to write.
-As a result, they rarely land on your desk in perfect shape.
-More often that not, they tend to contain a blend of ambition, caution, inherited language and assumptions about the audience.
+More often than not, briefs contain a mix of ambition, caution, assumptions, essential information and unresolved questions.

-Before writing begins, I focus on a few simple questions:
+Before writing begins, I focus on a few simple things:

-• What do we want people to understand or do as a result of this?
+• What do we want people to understand, feel or do as a result of this?

-• What do they need to know – and in what order – to get there?
+• What does the audience need to know, and in what order?

-• Where do we need to be careful, precise or plain-spoken in order to protect trust?
+• Where do we need to be especially precise, plain-spoken or reassuring?

 Once those things are clear, the writing becomes easier, and more effective.